 CURRENCY

 The Polish Zloty is the currency of Poland.
-1 USD equals 4.15 Poland zlotys.
+1 USD equals 3.80 Poland zlotys as of 2023.
 Despite being a part of the European Union, Poland does not use the euro or other foreign currencies.
 They might be accepted at tourist attractions and hotels, but the exchange rate will be high and it is not recommended.
-Credit cards are widely accepted, and you can exchange your money at any bank.
+Credit cards are widely accepted, and you can exchange your money at any bank, or directly withdraw from the ATM.

 SAFETY